Joanna Still was born and raised in Wiltshire.

 Benefitting from artist residencies as well as research and exploration projects overseas, Still has developed and greatly diversified her work since the start of her career.

-As a student her fascination with artefacts, making processes and foreign cultures took her to Nigeria where she was powerfully affected by witnessing potters using techniques unchanged for millennia, to produce works of great refinement for daily use.
+As a student her fascination with artefacts, making processes and foreign cultures took her to Nigeria where she was powerfully affected by witnessing potters using techniques unchanged for millennia, producing works of great refinement for daily use.
 In years since she has spent extended periods working with indigenous potters both in Ethiopia and Mexico.
 These experiences and encounters have been instrumental in the development of her practice.

 The current range of large smoke fired vessels reflect her continued interest in the material of clay and the elemental characteristics of the firing process.